 His scholarly activities include numerous grants and publications.
-His diverse research interests have included a clinical trial evaluating the effect of multivitamin supplementation on school performance in underserved children, a survey exploring the use of Complementary Medicine in patients with cancer, and a series of trials assessing the efficacy of massage for osteoarthritis of the knee.
+His diverse research interests have included a clinical trial evaluating the effect of multivitamin supplementation on school performance in under-served children, a survey exploring the use of Complementary Medicine in patients with cancer, and a series of trials assessing the efficacy of massage for osteoarthritis of the knee.
 Dr. Perlman’s research has been published in the Archives of Internal Medicine, Journal of General Internal Medicine and featured in The New York Times.

 His goal is to assist people as they take charge of their health to improve their vitality and live their best life.

 His blog Perlz of Healthy Wisdom is designed to help followers sift through the confusing information that is currently on the web.
 He believes that ultimately it is about our freedom of choice.
 If we are operating with incomplete information or misinformation about what is good for our well-being, perhaps because it was put on the internet by the company that makes the product, then we don’t truly have freedom of choice.